 Our diverse team of education staff bring vital ideas and feedback that contribute positively to our school program.
-Feedback and conversations are had on a regular basis through weekly staff meetings and daily classroom team check-ins.
+Feedback and conversations are had on a regular basis through staff meetings and daily classroom team check-ins.
 Our education staff also complete quarterly surveys that are created by our Quality Assurance Department.
 Our teachers are all encouraged to participate in the Alberta Education yearly survey.
-We also do a staff engagement session to look at our current program goals, discuss new strategies to support these goal as well as to see if new goals are needed.
-At the start of the school year, school staff signed up for one of the three areas of our school priorities and worked as a team to put into action strategies to help support these goals.
+We also held a staff engagement session on January 31st, 2024 to look at our current program goals, discuss new strategies to support these goal as well as to see if new goals are needed.
+Part of this is also ensuring that staff members have the resources and professional development needed to support them in working towards our school goals.